The Investigation Process Research Resource Site

 Software development advisor, Investigative Systems, Inc.

-Adjunct Professor, Montgomery College, Rockville, MD (Hazardous Materials)
+- Adjunct Professor, Montgomery College, Rockville, MD (Hazardous Materials response)

 Supplemental detailed information:

-With Starline, I interpreted my investigation process research findings for software programmers by negotiating software performance specifications, and providing feedback to programmers after testing the software.
+With Starline, I interpreted my investigation process research findings for software programmers by establishing software performance requirements, and providing feedback to programmers after testing the software.
+Currently engaged in accident investigation process research and investigation lessons learning system research.

-As Executive Vice President, Events Analysis, Inc. I was responsible for advanced safety projects and system safety technical management, research, development, engineering and training functions.
-Technical project experience includes system safety program planning, development and implementation; analyses of electromagnetic pulsing and RF risks; hazardous materials risks management; emergency response decision making; hazardous materials regulatory needs analysis; safety program master plan for major high-energy research center; safety program support data base computerization; private pilot decision making research; aircraft fire research; industrial accident investigation program improvement projects; operational readiness analysis for research center health and safety program; highway explosives transport accident research, accident investigation and risk analysis course development and instruction for public and private sector clients; investigated accidents for government agency; performed risk analysis techniques manual; and accident litigation analysis projects.
+As Executive Vice President, Events Analysis, Inc. I was responsible for organizing company and creating company internet-based telecommunications systems for decentralized staff, delivery of advanced safety services and system safety technical management, research, development, engineering and training functions.
+Technical project experience included system safety program planning, development and implementation; analyses of electromagnetic pulsing and RF risks; hazardous materials risks management; emergency response decision making; hazardous materials regulatory needs analysis; safety program master plan for major high-energy research center; safety program support data base computerization; private pilot decision making research; aircraft fire research; industrial accident investigation program improvement projects; operational readiness analysis for research center health and safety program; highway explosives transport accident research, accident investigation and risk analysis course development and instruction for public and private sector clients; investigated accidents for government agency; performed risk analysis techniques manual; and accident litigation analysis projects.
 Other experience includes development of an audit program for large hazardous materials/hazardous waste management program; MES analysis of chemical emergency response at private nuclear facility; airport hazardous material overview course; technical quality control of numerous company projects including Army Corps of Engineers system safety facility analysis and manual development project, GSA fire and OSH inspection program, and EPA Lab survey projects; risk analyses for legal client; Minerals Management Service off-shore oil drilling and production accident investigator retraining project and investigation manual preparation; research of accident models and accident investigation methodologies for the Department of Labor.
 Co-chaired System Safety Society panel on Safety Technology, also served on A3C10 Hazardous Materials Committee of Transportation Research Board for 6 years; Member, Marine Board Panel on MMS OCS Inspection Alternatives

 Adjunct faculty member, and Field Instructor in the Practice of Safety, and course developer, Univ. of Southern California.
 Taught postgraduate degree accident investigation and safety courses, and developed and taught in-service short courses (hazardous materials, investigation, safety, risk analysis.)
 Researcher on project to evaluate long-term effectiveness of personnel training in MORT safety assurance program.
 Taught MORT, trained and certified MORT instructors.

 Division Chief, US.
 National Transportation Safety Board.
 Managed hazardous materials investigation and safety program for Board of 5 Presidential appointees.
-Developed risk-based legislative objectives and statutory approaches in 1974 legislation, prepared Board's public testimony, and testified before the Congress and other organizations on safety matters.
+Developed risk-based legislative objectives and statutory approaches in 1974 legislation, prepared Board members' public testimony, and testified before the Congress and other organizations on safety matters.
 Served as member of Boards of Inquiry in public hearings conducted by Board.
-Conducted and directed safety studies and accident investigations involving evaluations of program design and performance of Government agencies charged with the safe transportation of hazardous materials, and private sector safety programs; investigated and analyzed in depth aviation, rail, marine and highway accidents; analyzed decision and information flows, task demands and performance by participants in mishaps analyzed NTSB and DOT accident data bases for special studies.
-Investigations included major chemical, explosive, petroleum products and radioactive materials accidents; analysis of personnel performance, supervision; analyses of equipment, contents, loading, unloading, certification, exemptions, design assumptions, relief device performance, gas dispersion and component behavior prediction in accidents, among factors.
+Conducted and directed safety studies and accident investigations involving evaluations of program design and performance of Government agencies charged with the safe transportation of hazardous materials, and private sector safety programs; investigated and analyzed in depth aviation, rail, marine and highway accidents; analyzed decision and information flows, task demands and performance by participants in mishaps, analyzed NTSB and DOT accident data bases for special studies, drafted Member speeches, testimony.
+Investigations included major chemical, explosive, toxic, petroleum product and radioactive materials accidents; analysis of personnel procedures, performance, supervision; analyses of equipment, contents, loading, unloading, certification, regulation, exemptions, design assumptions, relief device performance, gas dispersion and component behavior prediction in accidents, among other issues.
 Developed over 100 safety recommendations.
-Held Q clearance.
+Held security clearance.

 Senior Consultant, EBS Management Consultants, Inc. Performed market research, modal selection criteria research, statistical analyses of motor carrier performance, transport capacity measurement research.